 “(b) Any transfer, assignment, or other disposition of all or any portion of the real property, including a lease or sublease of the real property between Emory United Methodist Church or any entity controlled directly or indirectly by Emory United Methodist Church including Emory Beacon of Light, and Beacon Center QALICB, LLC, and any security interest instrument in the real property granted by Emory United Methodist Church, an entity controlled directly or indirectly by Emory United Methodist Church, or Beacon Center QALICB, LLC, shall be exempt from the tax imposed by § 42-1103 and § 47-903.”.

 Sec.
 2103.
-The Council orders that all recordation and transfer taxes, interest, and penalties assessed or assessable, fees, and other related charges assessed with respect to documents recorded concerning the real property, for the period beginning with January 1, 2016, through the end of the month following the effective date of this act shall be forgiven, and any payments made of such taxes, interest, penalties, fees, or other related charges shall be refunded.
+The Council orders that all recordation and transfer taxes, interest, and penalties assessed or assessable, fees, and other related charges assessed with respect to documents recorded concerning the real property, for the period beginning with January 1, 2016, through the end of the month following the effective date of this subtitle shall be forgiven, and any payments made of such taxes, interest, penalties, fees, or other related charges shall be refunded.

 Sec.
 2104.
 This section shall apply as of January 1, 2016.